zubayrali/vault-template/README.md

 A. List of all plugins with brief descriptions
 B. Complete folder structure map
-C. All template files used in the system
+C. All template files used in the system# README